QijingZheng/vaspwfc/README.md

 # vaspwfc
-create wavefunction file from selected spin, kpoint and band index in VASP wavecar
+    Create wavefunction of selected spin, kpoint and band index from VASP WAVECAR.